chrisib/EuroPi/software/contrib/pams.md

 A value of 0V is the equivalent of choosing the first item from the available menu and 12V is the equivalent of choosing the last item in the menu.

+NOTE: the `Wave Shape` parameter of the CV outputs works differently.
+Instead of dynamically choosing the output wave shape, the CV output acts as a sample & hold of the signal coming into `ain.
+The digital attenuation (see below) is applied BEFORE the sample & hold operation is applied.
+The `Amplitude` parameter acts as a secondary virtual attenuator, and the `Width` parameter acts as an offset voltage.

-There is digital attenuation/gain via the `AIN > Gain` menu option.
+There is digital attenuation/gain via the `AIN > Gain` setting.
 This sets the percentage of the input signal that is passed to settings listenting to `ain`.

 For example, if your modulation source can only output up to 5V you should set the gain to `12.0 / 5.0 * 100.0 = 240%`.
 This will allow the modulation source to fully sweep the range of options available.

-The `Precision` menu option allows control over the number of samples taken when reading the input.
+The `AIN > Precision` setting allows control over the number of samples taken when reading the input.
 Higher precision can result in slower processing, which may introduce errors when running at high clock speeds